 Breakfast at QO Amsterdam (Persijn) 9/10

-I had a la carte breakfast once at the hotel, which was promoted as “we do a la carte breakfast because we are a sustainable hotel”.
+I had a la carte breakfast once at the hotel, which was promoted as “we do a la carte breakfast because we are a sustainable hotel” (I will come back to ).
 Kimpton De Witt does a la carte and does not promote itself as a sustainable hotel.
 So does nearby Hotel V. So did our hotel during our city trip to Madrid.
 So do many others nowadays.
-So, this feels like an area where

-Because the breakfast is just really, genuinely friggin’ good and tasty.
+But because the breakfast is just really, genuinely friggin’ good and tasty, I’ll cut them some slack.
 I had a fruit bowl which looked almost too good to start eating (often, it’s just a bowl with some pre-packed fruit)

 Before I conclude … the marketing talk spoiling the amazing hotel purpose